banksjazz87/ignite-youth-sermons/theHeatOfTheMoment.md

 ## II.
 Bible Story: Peter's Impulsive Reaction (4 minutes)

-> "Let's turn to a very famous night in the Bible, the night Jesus was betrayed and arrested.
+> "We're going to look at a very famous night in the Bible, the night Jesus was betrayed and arrested in the garden of Gethsemane.
 Imagine the scene: Jesus and His disciples are in the Garden of Gethsemane.
 Suddenly, a large crowd shows up, armed with swords and clubs, led by Judas, coming to arrest Jesus.

 Put yourself in the disciples' shoes.
 Their teacher, their friend, the one they believed was the Messiah, is about to be taken away.
 This is an incredibly stressful, emotional, and definitely heated moment.